Have you fallen in the past year or do you know

 In Southern Oregon a many low-income senior are living independently but lack resources to make needed safety improvements.
 Their homes may be a single-family structure, a manufactured home or even an aging recreational vehicle.

-Smoke Busters.
 RBT-RV proposes to evaluate the viability and effectiveness of an in-home air quality assessment and remediation program using a variation of the in-home assessment protocol already developed.
-If the program is deemed to have sufficient merit RBT-RV and if grants, corporate sponsorships and donations are received will carry out a pilot project beginning in March 2019 and running through May 2019.
+If the program is deemed to have sufficient merit RBT-RV and if grants, corporate sponsorships and donations are received will carry out a pilot project.
 The program will provide assistance to at-risk residents needing modification or repairs to their home related to improving indoor air quality.
 Referrals for this program will come from local healthcare professionals currently treating individuals with respiratory issues that are most at risk from wildfire smoke.
 The scale of the pilot program will depend upon funds available.
 Each in-home assessment and remediation will cost approximately $500 for labor and materials.